Tier II: Small Arts, Cultural and Botanical Organizations and Those Not Funded in Tier I

 Applications are carefully reviewed by the Tier II Advisory Board.
 The board submits funding recommendations to the County Council, who can make adjustments to the funding recommendations.
 Once the County Council approves their final funding decisions, ZAP Staff will invite the recommended organizations to sign contracts.
 This process takes almost a full year.

-- Review by Volunteer Advisory Board: TBA 2020
+- Review by Volunteer Advisory Board: May-July 2020

 Grants are distributed in two payments.
 The first payment will be received no later than January 2021.
 The second payment will be received no later than May 2021.